 - The Internal Obliques: These muscles sit behind your external obliques and run in the opposite direction.

-- The Transverse Abdominis: These muscles are the deepest abdominal muscles which wrap around your spine to protect and stabilize it.
+- The Transverse Abdominis: These muscles are the deepest abdominal muscles which wrap around your spine to protect and stabilise it.

 - The Rectus Abdominis: These muscles are the glamour muscles, located at the very front of your abdomen, it is these muscle which create the elusive six pack.